 Fillmyer, Royals send Indians to 4th straight loss, 7-1

+“I think most teams are probably tired,” Kluber said.
+“We’ve got to find ways to push through, motivate yourself, whatever you want to call it.
+You have those times where maybe you’re a little tired or you’re dragging a little bit.”

-Fillmyer (2-1) limited the AL Central leaders to three hits and two walks, striking out three, as the Indians lost their fourth straight, matching their longest skid of the season.
+Fillmyer (2-1) limited the Indians to three hits and two walks, striking out three, and allowed his only run with a second-inning balk.

+“He changed speeds extremely well.
+He worked the inside part of the plate, outside part of the plate,” Royals manager Ned Yost said.
+“For the most part he was ahead in the count and he was on the attack.”

 Kansas City pounded out 14 hits, nine against Kluber (16-7), who went 5 1/3 innings, allowing five runs with two walks and six strikeouts.